dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 ==> (1 2 3 4 5 6 7 8 9 10)
 ```

-A seasoned Lisper won't have any trouble understanding that code--it's just a matter of understanding the basic form of a DO loop and recognizing the PUSH/NREVERSE idiom for building up a list.
+A seasoned Lisper won't have any trouble understanding that code -- it's just a matter of understanding the basic form of a DO loop and recognizing the PUSH/NREVERSE idiom for building up a list.
 But it's not exactly transparent.
 The LOOP version, on the other hand, is almost understandable as an English sentence.

 ```c
 (loop for i from 1 to 10 collecting i)